PdCure.org

 Pre-clinical Trials:

 This Johns Hopkins University Parkinson's treatment has shown efficacy in mice.
 It now requires a long term mouse study (8 months) to reveal potential side effects.
-The development team will be using the Johns Hopkins University Aspire crowdfunding platform to raise money for this endeavor.
+The development team is using the Johns Hopkins University Aspire crowdfunding platform to raise money for this endeavor.
 Please donate.

 Clinical Trials: